nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/sensor.rst

    :local:
    :depth: 2

-The Bluetooth mesh specification provides a common scheme for representing all sensors.
+The Bluetooth® mesh specification provides a common scheme for representing all sensors.
 A single Bluetooth mesh sensor instance represents a single physical sensor, and a mesh device may present any number of sensors to the network through a Sensor Server model.
 Sensors represent their measurements as a list of sensor channels, as described by the sensor's assigned type.